In what regions does Kids in a New Groove serve?

 How long can a child stay in the program?

 A child can stay in the program as long as the teacher and child are finding the lessons productive.
-If a child is reunified with family, adopted or ages out of foster care, they are able to continue lessons with his/her Music Mentor for up to one year.
+If a child is reunified with family, adopted or ages out of foster care, they are able to continue lessons with his/her Music Mentor.

 Does my child have to have their own instrument?

-No. Kids in a New Groove provides a rental instrument if the child does not have one.
-If the child is progressing and meeting goals, students have an opportunity to earn their very own instrument.
+No. Kids in a New Groove provides a loaner instrument if the child does not have one.
+If the child is progressing and meeting goals, students have an opportunity to earn their very own instrument after about 10 months of lessons.

 Does my child have to have musical ability?